Conctr/squirrel/tests/README.md

 # Test Instructions

-The instructions will show you how to set up the tests for the Conctr.
+The instructions will show you how to set up Conctr so that the tests can be run.

 ## Setting up a Conctr model
 1. Go to [Conctr](https://staging.conctr.com/signin) if you have an account login otherwise sign up
-1. You should be at Dashboard if not please navigate to the Dashboard and click "Create Application"
+1. Navigate to the Dashboard and click "Create Application"
 1. Enter "Test" in the Application Name box then press the "Create" button
 1. You will be returned to the Dashboard.
 Click on the "Test" application
 1. Click on the "Models" tab